-This morning we make our way to the ancient Nabatean Rose City of Petra – a UNESCO world heritage site.
-To access the hidden treasures of the Rose City we must walk down a narrow, deep siq, building suspense until the rocks finally part to reveal the famous facade of Al-Khazneh (the Treasury).
-From here we will explore the ancient city further, discovering tombs, temples, a roman colonnaded street and a remarkable amphitheatre.
+This morning you make your way to the ancient Nabatean Rose City of Petra – a UNESCO world heritage site.
+To access the hidden treasures of the Rose City you must walk down a narrow, deep siq, building suspense until the rocks finally part to reveal the famous facade of Al-Khazneh (the Treasury).
+From here you will explore the ancient city further, discovering tombs, temples, a roman colonnaded street and a remarkable amphitheatre.
 If you're feeling energetic ascend the hundreds of rock-cut steps to Ad-Deir.
 Better known as the Monastery, Ad-Deir has a similar facade to that of the Treasury, but is far bigger and the views from the nearby cliff-tops are incredible!

 Overnight: Petra | Breakfast

 Petra - Shobak Castle - Madaba - Mt Nebo - Dead Sea.
-Departing Petra this morning we head for the Dead Sea.
-We will journey through the Heisha mountains stopping first to tour the 12th century Shobak Crusader Castle.
-Continuing to Madaba we see the world’s largest collection of ancient mosaics before visiting St George’s church with a beautiful 6th century mosaic map of the Holy Land.
+Departing Petra this morning you'll head for the Dead Sea.
+The journey will head through the Heisha mountains stopping first to tour the 12th century Shobak Crusader Castle.
+Continuing to Madaba you'll see the world’s largest collection of ancient mosaics before visiting St George’s church with a beautiful 6th century mosaic map of the Holy Land.
 Next stop is Mount Nebo, the place where Moses viewed the Promised Land, from here you’ll be able to see Jordan Valley, Dead Sea, Jericho and even Jerusalem on a clear day.
-We finish our day by descending to the Dead Sea, the shores of which are the lowest point of land on earth’s surface.
+You'll finish your day by descending to the Dead Sea, the shores of which are the lowest point of land on earth’s surface.
 This afternoon you’ll have the opportunity to take a dip in the unusually warm and incredibly buoyant mineral rich waters.
 The Dead Sea, renowned for its curative powers and therapeutic qualities, is the world's oldest spa!

 Overnight: Dead Sea | Breakfast

-Today offers some free time to relax at the Dead Sea before this afternoon making our way to Amman Airport for our evening, overnight, flight to Delhi.
+Today offers some free time to relax at the Dead Sea before this afternoon making your way to Amman Airport for your evening, overnight, flight to Delhi.

-Delhi - Agra.
-This morning we head out of the hustle and bustle of Delhi and make our way to Agra.
-Home to the awe inspiring Taj Mahal.
-This afternoon we will visit the most extravagant monument ever built for love, just as the sun is setting.
+This afternoon, continue to the awe inspiring Taj Mahal, where you'll will visit the most extravagant monument ever built for love, just as the sun is setting.
 Built by Emperor Shah Jahan in memory of his beloved second wife-Mumtaz Mahal, who died tragically during childbirth, the Taj Mahal is built entirely of white marble, construction began in 1631, the year in which Mumtaz died, and was not completed until 1653.
 It’s estimated that up to 20,000 people worked on the construction of the Taj Mahal.